Identification

 Remarks

-This is the most important vector of West Nile Virus and Eastern Equine Encaphalitis in the Northern United States and Southern Canada.
+It's also the most important vector Eastern Equine Encaphalitis (EEE) in the n US and s Canada.

 See Also